 Mein Design is another brand new shop in Vienna.
 The shop lends the sales area to various handpicked Austrian designers who don’t have their own sales room yet.
 Mein Design gives them a completely new and witty sales platform.
 The products sold here are exclusively produced in Austria.
 Mon–Fri 11–18, Sat 10–14; Kettenbrückengasse 6/1/1, 1040 Wien

-Flee Market: Every Saturday there’s a flee market taking place at the Naschmarkt.
-It’s Vienna’s biggest flee market, and you’ll find everything from furniture, jewelry and books to vinyl and clothing.
+Flea Market: Every Saturday there’s a flea market taking place at the Naschmarkt.
+It’s Vienna’s biggest flea market, and you’ll find everything from furniture, jewelry and books to vinyl and clothing.
 Sat 6.30–18; Naschmarkt, 1060 Wien

 The Reinthaler is a real classic amongst the inner-city restaurants.
 They serve nice Austrian cuisine, but be aware of the giblet dishes.
 Customers range from students to middle-class families.
 Special lunch offers for reasonable prices.
 Mon–Fri 9–22; Gluckgasse 5, 1010 Wien